iagox86/dnscat2/README.md

 port 53.
 The traffic still looks like DNS traffic, and might get past dumber IDS/IPS systems, but is still likely to be stopped by firewalls.

-I don't currently have a guide on how to set up an authoritative DNS server, but I use GoDaddy at the moment and it works fine!
+You can find a guide to setup an authoritative dns server on Namecheap in the docs.

 ## Compiling